Mark preparing to record the Bratislava Symphony Orchestra

 It was during this time that Mark discovered his desire to become a music producer.
 For the following years, with Levine's guidance and using some of the best equipment available at the time, he spent every moment he could learning the techniques of music production.

 Mark then secured a studio space at William Orbit’s Guerrilla studios which he shared with friend and DJ, John Gosling, aka Sugar J, their studio was called "Mekon Studios".
 Soon, there were collaborations with William on many projects including remixes for Peter Gabriel, The Christians, Psychic TV and Yothu Yindi.
-The relationship with William quickly developed with Mark achieving production and writing credits on projects including; Bassomatic, Strange Cargo and Beth Orton.
+The relationship with William quickly developed with Mark and Sugar J achieving production and writing credits on projects including; Bassomatic, Strange Cargo and Beth Orton.

 Next was the “Dark Rider EP”, featuring four tracks; "Darkrider", "Believe", "Menace" and "Jim Skreech".
-This EP had a much darker sound, something that suited Mark well, allowing him to show what he could produce in the darker realm.
+This EP had a much darker sound, something that suited Mark well, allowing him to show what he could do in the darker realm.
 It was at this time that Goldie gave Mark the nickname “Darkus”.

-Following the success of the “Darkrider EP” they started to write and produce a new track, which would become the very first Metalheads track “Terminator”.
+Following the success of the “Darkrider EP” they started to write and produce a new track, which would become the first Metalheads track “Terminator”.
 For this track, Mark brought an Eventide H3000 Ultra-Harmonizer to the studio, a piece of equipment that he had previously been experimenting with at Levine’s studio.
-The unique thing about the H3000 was that it could time-stretch in real time, meaning one could change the pitch of any sound while keeping it’s original tempo.
+The unique thing about the H3000 was that it could time-stretch in real time, meaning you could change the pitch of any sound while keeping it’s original tempo.
 Mark showed Goldie what it could do, and they began experimenting with time-stretching drum breaks.

 To the best of knowledge this was the first time that time-stretched drums had been used in this way on a record.
 Goldie had the idea to precede the time-stretched drum section in the track with a sample of dialogue, “you’re talking about things I haven’t done yet” from the Schwarzenegger film, Terminator.
-The finishing touch was to add the vocal talent of Diane Charlemagne.

 Gabriel invited producer Mark Rutherford, DJ Sugar J and engineer Robert Hill, to create an album using contributions from a variety of artists at Gabriel's Real World Recording Studios in Box.
 The result was the world music crossover album "Way Down Below Buffalo Hell" by Jam Nation.